rat-eos-pc-ua/tutorial/TTN/README.md

 Specifies a particular device’s data to fetch;
 How to Retrieve:
 If you need data from a specific device, navigate to the Devices section in your TTN application click on the device to check his id.

+4. **Kafka Credentials**:
+Update the json configuration to the correct credentials.

+### Important Notes
+It is crucial to adjust the values in the script according to the specific sensors being used.
+This includes ensuring the correct extraction of sensor measurements and maintaining the structured data model.
+Proper adherence to this data model is essential for the correct functioning of Kibana visualizations.